TB; Tuberculosis - pulmonary; Mycobacterium - pulmonary

 You can ease the stress of illness by joining a support group.
 Sharing with others who have common experiences and problems can help you feel more in control.

 Symptoms often improve in 2 to 3 weeks after starting treatment.
 A chest x-ray will not show this improvement until weeks or months later.
-Outlook is excellent if pulmonary TB is diagnosed early and effective treatment is started quickly.
+The outlook is excellent if pulmonary TB is diagnosed early and effective treatment is started quickly.

 Pulmonary TB can cause permanent lung damage if not treated early.
 It can also spread to other parts of the body.